Repaying my mortgage - FAQs

 Pension (UK)

-Sale of Second Home (UK)
+Sale of Second Home/Buy to Let (UK)

 Property details, confirmation of ownership, evidence of amount of any mortgage debt.